14 things you just have to know about the abyss

 10,912 m: the deepest point in the ocean

-However, on six occasions, humans have managed to descend to the depths of the ocean, in the Mariana Trench to the east of the Philippines.
-They dived to a depth of almost 11,000 metres.
+On six occasions, the call of the deep has drawn men to the deepest point of the ocean, in the Mariana Trench to the east of the Philippines.
+They dived down to a depth of almost 11,000 metres.

 Coral in the abyss!